smangul1/MiCoP/README.md

 The reads are required, as are either --virus or --fungi, while the --output flag is optional.
 The default output file name is alignments.sam.
 If you would like to run BWA manually for more flexibility, make sure you use the -a flag, and see the following manpage for BWA: http://bio-bwa.sourceforge.net/bwa.shtml#13

+Details on the BWA algorithm can be found in the BWA paper:
+Li, H., & Durbin, R. (2009).
+Fast and accurate short read alignment with Burrows–Wheeler transform.
+Bioinformatics, 25(14), 1754-1760.

 ### Abundance profiling Script

 The script for computing abundance profiling is called compute-abundance.py, and is very simple to use: